fabolhak/ros2_pibot_motor/README.md

 ## Build

 Use snapcraft to build a new image.
-Make sure to have at least snapcraft version 4.1.6 and then run:
+Make sure to have at least snapcraft [version 4.3](https://github.com/snapcore/snapcraft/releases/tag/4.3) and then run:

 ```bash
 cd ros2_pibot_motor